scala/scala/README.md

 Now you can edit and build in IntelliJ and use the scripts (compiler, REPL) to directly test your changes.
 You can also run the `scala`, `scalac` and `partest` commands in sbt.
-Enable "ant mode" (explained above) to prevent sbt's incremental compiler from re-compiling (too many) files before each `partest` invocation.
+Enable "Ant mode" (explained above) to prevent sbt's incremental compiler from re-compiling (too many) files before each `partest` invocation.

 # Coding Guidelines